 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Full implementation of the California Content Standards as measured by local classroom walk through observation data.
 100% of the teachers implemented the CA Content Standards for ELA and math for the 2020-2021 school year.
 100% of the teachers implemented the CA Content Standards for ELA and math for the 2020-2021 school year.
+100% of the teachers implemented the CA Content Standards for ELA and math for the 2021-2022 school year.
 100% of the teachers will implement the CA Standards for ELA and math.
 Math Achievement Gap TBD once results become available.
-Data Year: 2020 Data Source: Suspended due to Executive Order 30-20 Results from the 2021 CAASPP Results Website Indicate the following performance levels for KECSD students and student groups, for students "All" student subgroup will maintain a "green" rating on the CA Dashboard, with a score of 3 points above the the standard.
+Data Year: 2020 Data Source: Suspended due to Executive Order 30-20 Results from the 2021 CAASPP Results Website Indicate the following performance levels for KECSD students and student groups, for students Results from the 2022 CAASPP Results Website Indicate the following performance levels for KECSD students and student groups, for students "All" student subgroup will maintain a "green" rating on the CA Dashboard, with a score of 3 points above the the standard.